udoprog/udoprog.github.io/_posts/2023-10-28-stop-worrying.md

 <br>

 [The dictionary] I built this library for demands that archives are distributed.
-So one way or it has to be portable with byte ordering in mind.
+So one way or another it has to be portable with byte ordering in mind.
 In this post I'll detail high level strategies to deal with byte ordering, and introduce the tools I've added to `musli-zerocopy` to make it - if not easy - manageable to work with.

 [The dictionary]: https://github.com/udoprog/jpv